 Then she added, ‘I know it’s easy for me to say – you’re with them day in, day out.
 You know the good side we don’t see.
 We see sharp little madams who, to be fair, are loyal.
-At least the one called Jenny is, the other is less well known.
-I’ve heard they’ve been involved in some hardnosed business as well down south, for the government but then again, you’d know that.’
+At least the one called Jenny is, the other I think is.
+I’ve heard they’ve been involved in some hardnosed business as well down south, for the government but then again, you’d know all about that.’

 He nodded and she went on.
 ‘You’re running a few ventures from what we gather.
 If you sign on the dotted line, those businesses at least partly go to the one you married.
 You must hate me saying this.’
-He didn’t reply, so she went on.
-‘Having said that, I’ve no good reason, only instinct, to say she’d do that, that either one would do it.’
+He put a reassuring hand to her forearm, so she went on.
+‘Having said that, word is that this Jenny has not been doing a bad job, quietly and unsung.’

-‘Jenny’s been half running the businesses since the time of Miles.
-She knows she’s not popular, she’s hard all right but also anxious.’
+‘Jenny’s been half running the businesses since the time of Miles, even during Laura’s time.
+She’s well aware she’s not popular, it hurts her but she understands, she’s hard all right but also anxious.’

 ‘And the other?’